How to get Google Analytics data into Freshsales CRM

 Once inside your CRM, you can then report on it using your existing reporting tools (I.e. Freshsales CRM reports, or your existing BI tool).

-You should be able to see what channels are bringing the most leads, what the conversion rate to Opportunity is, how many Closed Won deals have come from each channel, how much revenue each of your campaigns have generated, etc.
+You should be able to see what channels are bringing the most leads, what the conversion rate to opportunity is, how many closed-won deals have come from each channel, how much revenue each of your campaigns have generated and much more.

 What data gets passed into Freshsales CRM